tjhickey724/reactnative/courses/cs153aSum23Brandeis.md

 By the end of the week everyone should be able to create simple interactive Mobile Apps and to explain how they work, line by line.

+### Lesson 3 Wed 6/7/23
+We showed how to setup the local environment to develop React Native apps using Visual Studio Code.
+Then we looked over some of the Javascript documentation

+### Lesson 4 Thu 6/8/23
+We show how to use the Stack Navigator to make a multi-page app.
+Then we discuss several approaches to pass data between components and we show how to create and access "Global Variables" in React.